CityOfNewYork/DORIS-Publications-Portal/README.md

-# About Page

-The Municipal Library operated by the New York City Department of Records and Information Services (DORIS) is responsible for providing information about City government to the public.
-This includes reports dating to the 19th Century and up-to-the minute reports that are available on our website.

-We have revamped the government publications portal to provide easy access to these documents and we have increased the number of reports available online.
-This new portal includes reports from most City offices and agencies.
-We will be adding additional types of information to the portal in the upcoming months and we will continue to solicit past reports and additional government participants.
-You will not find documents from the following entities on this
-portal: The Center for Innovation through Data Intelligence, The Economic Development Corporation, and The Health and Hospitals Corporation.

-# Github Wiki/Readme

 ## Government Publications Portal

 ### About

 This application was built under the direction of Joel Castillo by three talented interns from the NYU Polytechnic School of Engineering, Alan Chen, Alvi Kabir, and Panagis (Peter) Alisandratos using Python and the Django Framework.

 We currently use the following packages in our application:
 - Django 1.6.6
 - django-endless-pagination 2.0
 - ecdsa 0.11